keegn/maintenance-classifier/README.md

 # Maintenance Classifier App

 This is a Next.js application designed to evaluate the performance of various AI models in classifying maintenance requests as emergencies or non-emergencies.
 The app uses pre-classified data from a CSV file to test models like OpenAI, Anthropic, Google, and Mistral.
+Please note that we only support OpenAI and Anthropic for now, but see the api route for what will be supported in the future.
+UI design is based on the [shadcn/ui](https://ui.shadcn.com/) library, but we have not spent the time to make it look nice as the focus is on the functionality.

 ## Purpose